bg-write/chatGPT-cheatsheet/README.md

   - Now give me a synonym.
   - Now use it in 10 sentences. ([Santrel](https://youtu.be/jHv63Uvk5VA))
 - How do I become a front-end developer? ([Mosh](https://www.youtube.com/watch?v=sTeoEFzVNSc))
 - I want to hire a graphic designer to design my website.
 We've agreed that they will deliver the first draft in two weeks and offer three iterations free of charge.
 Any iteration after will be charged at $50/hour.
-Write a contract for us. ([Mosh](https://www.youtube.com/watch?v=sTeoEFzVNSc)) (_Obviously run any contracts you'll actually use by a real-life lawyer first!_)
+Write a contract for us. ([Mosh](https://www.youtube.com/watch?v=sTeoEFzVNSc)) (_Make sure to run any contracts by a real-life lawyer first!_)
 - Write an email to my boss asking for a raise.
 I've worked at this company for 2 years and successfully delivered several projects on time. ([Mosh](https://www.youtube.com/watch?v=sTeoEFzVNSc))
 - I want to learn about the fetch API.
 What are the steps that I should take?
   - Tell me more about #2.